kotlinknights/kotlinknights.github.io/_posts/2018-08-14-kotlin-tips.md

 # Kotlin Tips And Tricks

-This post is a series of tips and tickets that [Elliot](https://github.com/elroid) compiled and showed off for his Kotlin Knights meetup in August.
+This post is a series of tips and observations that [Elliot](http://elroid.com/cv) compiled and presented for our Kotlin Knights meetup in August.

 ## `when` exhaustive